 Ganesh Chaturthi is a major festival celebrated all over India.
-Ganesh idols are bought to homes, and worshipped for 10 days.
+Ganesh idols are brought to homes and worshipped for 10 days.
 You can hear loud cheering of Ganpati Bappa Morya, Mangal Murti Morya along with celebrations with dance and music.
 No Indian festival is complete without lots of food and sweets.

-In Southern India, this festival is also called as Vinayaka Chaturthi.
+In Southern India, this festival is also called Vinayaka Chaturthi.
 Lord Ganesh is known by many names including the name Vigna Harta (one who removes obstacles).
-As a god who removes all obstacles faced by us in the journey of life, this festival adorns the name, Vinayaka Chaturthi.
+As a god who removes all obstacles faced by us in the journey of life, this festival adorns the name Vinayaka Chaturthi.